parthar97/interactive_travel_route_planner/README.md

-## Travel Route Planner
+## Interactive Travel Route Planner

-The Travel Route Planner is a Streamlit application that helps users optimize their travel routes based on distance.
+The Interactive Travel Route Planner is a Streamlit application that helps users optimize their travel routes based on distance.
 It allows users to enter a list of locations and then calculates the optimal route using the Simulated Annealing algorithm.
 The application provides detailed information about the route, including optimal route and distance.

 ### Features